 Similar to designated spots for motorcycles, parking spaces meant for cars are better utilized if more than one rider uses them.
 Plus, two or more bikes make the space more visible from a distance, thus avoiding automobile drivers screeching to a halt when they think they see an empty spot.
 In this case, side-by-side parking is encouraged whenever possible.

 Most of us know the rules of the road when it comes to parking cars, but the customs and regulations are a little different for motorcycles.
 Following the steps above will give you a solid foundation of courtesy and adherence to the law.
-The experienced professionals at Altra Insurance Services can offer you even more tips about road safety and etiquette, and we can provide you with insurance coverage for your bike as well as your car and home.
+The experienced professionals at Altra Insurance Services can offer you even more tips about road safety and etiquette, and we can provide you with insurance coverage for your bike as well as your car and home insurance and car insurance National City.
 Call one of our friendly agents today at (800) 719-9972.